Hero background

 • All people depicted in the photograph must agree to the use of the photo for these purposes and must be at least 18 years old.
 By submitting the application, the photographer confirms that the photographed person or people agree with the use of the photo for this purpose.

 • AI-based features (such as “generative fill” or “remove tool”) may be used only to a limited extent for retouching.
 Major changes using AI, such as a completely generated background or significant costume parts, are not allowed.
-All added elements must be disclosed on submission.
+All elements modified with AI must be disclosed on submission.

 • Entrants must disclose if AI tools were used and to what extent; the Organizer may disqualify entries that misrepresent the origin.